prinsMishra/SNAKE_GAME/README.md

 # Snake_Game
-snake game made ny using java swing
+snake game made by using java swing